Articles

 • Watersheds: Learning to care for and protect our local water resources

-By Adam Levine This article originally appeared in the November 1999 issue of Green Scene, the magazine of the Pennsylvania Horticultural Society.
+This article, by Adam Levine, originally appeared in the November 1999 issue of Green Scene, the magazine of the Pennsylvania Horticultural Society.
 It was an attempt to relate the complicated topic of watershed preservation to the home gardener, and to do it in less than 1600 words.
 You can find much more information on Philadelphia Water Department…

 Keep Reading